adorsys/didcomm-mediator-rs/crates/web-plugins/didcomm-messaging/did-utils/README.md

 ## License

-The library is licensed under the MIT License.
+The library is licensed under the Apache License.